 The faculty liaison represents the Social Work Department to the agency.
-The liaison's basic responsibility is to monitor the Student's progress in practicum by assisting the agency Field Instructor and Student in meeting field educational objectives.
+The liaison's basic responsibility is to monitor the student's progress in practicum by assisting the agency field instructor and student in meeting field educational objectives.
 The faculty liaison is expected to:

-- 1. Initiate early contact with agency Field Instructor and Student in order to clearly communicate availability and role as an educational resource; - 2.
-Consult with agency Field Instructor and Student in developing and implementing the Field Educational Contract/Evaluations; - 3.
-Conduct liaison visits to practicum setting twice each semester.
-One visit may be a phone contact and one must be on-site (two visits per semester for Students in block practicum).
-The purpose it to: - communicate the goals, objectives and policies of the practicum program to field agencies; - b. provide feedback to the Field Director; - c. assess the ongoing educational needs of the Student through practicum seminars;

-- d. become aware of the educational opportunities within the practicum setting; - e. provide consultation to the agency Field Instructors regarding field instruction techniques and the educational background of the Student; - 4.
+- 1. Initiate early contact with agency field instructor and student in order to clearly communicate availability and role as an educational resource; - 2.
+Consult with agency field instructor and student in developing and implementing the Field Educational Contract/Evaluations; - 3.
+Conduct an onsite Agency visit a minimum of one time during the practicum year and make at least one direct contact via email or telephone every semester.
+One visit may be a phone contact and one must be on-site (two visits per semester for students in block practicum).
+The purpose it to: - a. communicate the goals, objectives and policies of the practicum program to field agencies; - b. provide feedback to the Field Director; - c. assess the ongoing educational needs of the student through practicum seminars; - d. become aware of the educational opportunities within the practicum setting; - e. provide consultation to the agency field instructors regarding field instruction techniques and the educational background of the student; - 4.
 Schedule, coordinate and implement the content of integrative seminars; - 5.
-Confer with agency Field Instructors as needed to monitor and evaluate Student progress in the field; - 6.
+Confer with agency field instructors as needed to monitor and evaluate student progress in the field; - 6.
 Assume primary responsibility for problem-solving and conflict resolution as needs arise in placements; - 7.
-Assign final grade for field practicum/integrative seminar requirements in collaboration with the agency Field Instructor; - 8.
-Respond to requests from agency Field Instructors for information and assistance; - 9.
-Make recommendations to Field Director regarding continuing participation of agencies and agency Field Instructors in the practicum. - 10.
-Document any problematic behaviors by a Student, and keep the Field Director informed of significant concerns. - 11.
-Assist the MSW Student in selecting at least two appropriate agencies to visit and interview. - 12.
-Contact the MSW practicum agency to finalize Student placement.
+Assign final grade for field practicum/integrative seminar requirements in collaboration with the agency field instructor; - 8.
+Respond to requests from agency field instructors for information and assistance; - 9.
+Make recommendations to Field Director regarding continuing participation of agencies and agency field instructors in the practicum. - 10.
+Document any problematic behaviors by a Student, and keep the Field Director informed of significant concerns.

+- 11. Assist the MSW student in selecting at least two appropriate agencies to visit and interview. - 12.
+Contact the MSW practicum agency to finalize student placement.